Manuel-Kehl/elementaryPlus/README.md

 ## List of Additions

 * status icons for the Owncloud desktop client
+* status icons for the Dropbox desktop client
 * indicator icon for the wallpaper changer "Variety"
+* a script to easily activate the dropbox indicator in wingpanel

 See [CREDITS](CREDITS.md) for a list of sources and authors of the work contained in this collection.